jedi4ever/devicefarm-cli/README.md

 VERSION:
    0.0.1

 AUTHOR(S):
+   Patrick Debois <Patrick.Debois@jedi.be>

 COMMANDS:
-   projects     manage the projects artifacts    manage the artifacts devicepools  manage the device pools devices      manage the devices jobs         manage the jobs runs         manage the runs samples      manage the samples suites       manage the suites tests        manage the tests problems     manage the problems upload       manages the uploads help, h      Shows a list of commands or help for one command
+   list   list various elements on devicefarm download download various devicefarm elements status get the status of a run report get report about a run schedule schedule a run create creates various devicefarm elements info   get detailed info about various devicefarm elements upload uploads an app, test and data help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h   show help
    --version, -v  print the version

 ```